 This open innovation approach thus also includes partnerships.
 The R&D team works in close contact with innovation hubs, universities and research centres, selecting the most skilled human resources at international level.

-MOVYON has established a partnership with the Politecnico in Milan for a research project also involving the Department of Energy and organising internships for students in the Mobility Engineering course.
+MOVYON has established a partnership with the Politecnico in Milan for a research project also involving the Department of Energy for the organisation of internships for students in the Mobility Engineering course.

 A related topic of the same partnership is the assessment of the expected impact in the medium term on the ASPI infrastructure of these new forms of mobility, more specifically of the recharging and fuelling requirements in service areas.
 The purpose of all this is to select the needs in terms of technological development and research in support of sustainable mobility.

 The aim of this partnership with Università Politecnica delle Marche is to develop an asset management instrument for road paving based on advanced forecasting algorithms.
-This new instrument will allow for optimising the budgets allocated for maintenance, at the same time making it possible to monitor the environmental impact of roadwork.
+This new instrument will allow optimising the budgets allocated for maintenance, to monitor the environmental impact of roadwork.

 The objective of this partnership is to develop an integrated system for the structural assessment of existing bridges and viaducts, through monitoring systems which are able to collect information regarding the behaviour of the structure and its setting.
 There are several players involved: the Politecnico in Turin – Department of building and geotechnical structural Engineering, the University of Trento – Department of civil, environmental and mechanical Engineering, the University of Strathclyde and the University of Pisa – Department of civil and industrial Engineering.

 The studies and experiments in partnership with Elis Smart City Lab (Elis Digital University), the University of Florence – Department of Computer Studies, and La Sapienza – Department of Mechanical and Aerospace Engineering all share the same great objective: improving people's lives.